Buckeye 50000 Water Fire Extinguisher

 - Monthly Visual Inspection: Ensure the pressure gauge is in the green and the tamper seal is intact.

 - Annual Maintenance: A certified fire technician must conduct an external examination and verify the water level.
-During this visit, they will typically check the schrader valves for leaks.
+During this visit, the Schrader valve is typically checked for leaks.

 Where can I find fire fighting equipment like this unit?